-Wilson had a prior conviction from 1996 for a residential burglary of his former fiancée for which Wilson was sentenced to 13 years in state prison.
-He also had a prior 1990 conviction for residential burglary of a friend during which he stole his friend's vehicle.
-He was on parole at the time he committed the current offense.
+Wilson was on parole for residential burglary at the time of this offense.
+His prior conviction from 1996 for residential burglary of his former fiancée in which Wilson was sentenced to 13 years in state prison was found true by the Court.
+Wilson's 1990 conviction for residential burglary of a friend in which he stole his friend's vehicle was also found true.
 Both of these prior convictions for residential burglaries are considered "strikes" under California's Three Strikes Law.